awsdocs/amazon-cloudwatch-user-guide/doc_source/modify_graph_date_time.md

 1. In the navigation pane, choose **Metrics**\.

-1. Choose and drag on the graph area, and then release the drag\.
+1. Choose and drag on the graph area and then release the drag\.

 1. To reset a zoomed\-in graph, choose the **Reset zoom** icon\.